mkez00/psaas-example/README.md

 The appliance will automatically poll the master branch of the GitHub repository for changes.
 When a new commit is applied to master the appliance will automatically upgrade the Docker image and redeploy the application.
 This service is invoked every 60 seconds.

+Port Configuration
+-

+Login to the appliance and run the following to update the port the application is being served on: `sudo sh /etc/psaas-devops-exercise/psaas-cli.sh update-port <PORT_NUMBER>`

 Testing with Vagrant
 =